 The app is free and your key to all our cars.

-2. Upload your driver's license
+2. Upload your driver's licence

-We'll validate your license in the app.
+We'll validate your licence in the app.

 3. Validated?
 Start driving!